-The rules are applied on a per contract basis, so for each contract (or engagement) that you undertake, you need to decide whether you are effectively working on an employed or on a self-employed basis - IR35 will not apply if you are working on a self-employed basis.
-The following questions are a basic starting point in making this decision:
+The rules are applied on a per contract basis, so for each contract (or engagement) that you undertake, you need to decide if you are effectively working on an employed or on a self-employed basis - IR35 will not apply if you are working on a self-employed basis.
+To start making this decision you need to ask yourself the following questions:

 - Do you have to do the work yourself or can you hire someone to do the work for you or engage helpers at your own expense?
-The requirement for you to provide a suitably qualified or skilled substitute in your absence is a strong indicator of self-employment, although less so if the client has the right to reject your substitute, if substitution does not actually take place or if the substitute is paid by the client. - Can the client tell you at any time what to do, when to work or how to do the work?
-This would be an indicator of employment. - Do you work a set amount of hours, or a given number of hours each week or month?
+The requirement for you to provide a suitably qualified or skilled substitute in your absence is a strong indicator of self-employment, although less so if the client has the right to reject your substitute, if substitution does not actually take place or if the substitute is paid by the client. - Can the client tell you, at any time, what to do, when to work or how to do the work?
+This would be an indicator of employment. - Do you work a set number of hours, or a given number of hours each week or month?
 This indicates employment. - Do you work at the client's premises?
-This indicates employment. - Are you paid by the hour, week, or month (indicates employment) or have you agreed to work for a fixed price regardless of how long the contract takes (indicates self-employment)? - Do you generally work for one client at a time, rather than having a number of contracts?
-If you have many different clients then this is a good indicator of selfemployment. - Can you make a loss on the contract?
+This indicates employment. - Are you paid by the hour, week, or month (indicating employment) or have you agreed to work for a fixed price regardless of how long the contract takes (indicating self-employment)? - Do you generally work for one client at a time, rather than having multiple simultaneous contracts?
+Having many different clients is a good indicator of selfemployment. - Can you make a loss on the contract?
 For example, you might quote a fixed contract price and therefore take a risk that the job overruns or that you have to correct unsatisfactory work in your own time and at your own expense.
 This is a strong indicator of self-employment. - Do you provide the main items of equipment for you to do the job not just the small tools that many employees provide for themselves?
 If, for example, you work exclusively from home and use your own computer equipment, then this is a strong indicator of self-employment.